Jiale Chen

 Aaron Bernstein, Jiale Chen, Aditi Dudeja, Zachary Langley, Aaron Sidford, and Ta-Wei Tu

-To appear in Proceedings of the 36th ACM-SIAM Symposium on Discrete Algorithms (SODA 2025).
+In Proceedings of the 36th ACM-SIAM Symposium on Discrete Algorithms (SODA 2025).

-4. FORC 2023
+3. FORC 2023

 Fair Grading Algorithms for Randomized Exams